ryami333/guitar-build/README.md

 Great success.

 ![neck-sitting-in-routed-pocket](neck-sitting-in-routed-pocket.jpg)
-Checking whether the neck fits its pocket - snug as a rug.
+Checking whether the neck fits the pocket - snug as a rug.

 Next, I had to cut two more cavities beneath the neck pocket for the pickups.
-The pickups I had bought from Aliexpress were actually going to be a bit of an awkward width for the timber I had bought as it turns out.
+It transpired that the pickups I had bought from Aliexpress were actually going to be a bit of an awkward width for the timber.
 The cavity would have left about 1mm on either edge, which meant I didn't have any margin for error.
 So, I abandonded those pickups and used another pair of mini humbuckers that I had leftover from another project which would be a much better fit.

-The same process applied for these pickups - we traced around them onto a sheet of scrap wood, then measured outward by one router-radius minus one router-bit-radius, then cut out the resulting shape with a jigsaw.
+The same process was required for these pickup cavities as for the neck pocket - we traced around them onto a sheet of scrap wood, then measured outward by one router-radius minus one router-bit-radius, then cut out the resulting shape with a jigsaw.

 ![cutting-pickup-jig](cutting-pickup-jig.jpg)
 Cutting the pickup cavity jig.
 The inner rectangle represents the shape of the cavity.
 The outer rectangle represents the inner rectangle plus one router-radius minus one router-bit-radius.